pcualmac/GitHubBranchingStrategy/Go.md

 # Git Workflow Tool

-A command-line tool to automate common Git branching workflows, following a structured branching model with Development, Nightly, Release, and Master branches.
+A command-line tool to automate common Git branching workflows, following a structured branching model with Development, Nightly, Release, and main branches.

 ## Table of Contents
 - [Installation](#installation)